Zenika/alpine-chrome/README.md

 ## ❌ With nothing

-Launching the container using only `docker run -it zenika/alpine-chrome ...` will fail with some logs similar to #33.
-Be careful and use the 3 others ways to use Chrome Headless.
+Launching the container using only `docker run -it zenika/alpine-chrome ...` will fail with some logs similar to #33

+Please use the 3 others ways to use Chrome Headless.

 ## ✅ With `--no-sandbox`